jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 (6) Inspectors and authorised persons may be authorised on their appointment to exercise all of the powers conferred on inspectors and authorised persons under this Act, or the regulations, or only such of those powers as are specified in their instruments of appointment or subsequently by written notice.
 (7) A chief technical officer or the principal officer of a region may accredit persons (to be known as accredited persons) for the purposes of performing particular functions—but may not accredit a person for a particular function unless satisfied that the person has appropriate experience, technical competence, and qualifications relevant to the function.
-  (a) that are consequential upon the exercise of powers under this Act by an inspector or authorised person; or (b) that may be conferred on or may be performed by accredited persons under regulations made under this Act;
-(8) Every inspector, authorised person, and accredited person shall in the performance of functions, powers, and duties for the purposes of this Act use his or her best endeavours to comply with and give effect to any relevant performance or technical standards.
+  (a) that are consequential upon the exercise of powers under this Act by an inspector or authorised person; or (b) that may be conferred on or may be performed by accredited persons under regulations made under this Act;— (8) Every inspector, authorised person, and accredited person shall in the performance of functions, powers, and duties for the purposes of this Act use his or her best endeavours to comply with and give effect to any relevant performance or technical standards.

 ### 104 Authorised persons to comply with instructions